pixelpark/puppet-ds_389/README.md

 ## Limitations

+### Supported versions

 This module requires 389-ds version 1.4 or later.
 If you rely on older versions of 389-ds, you may consider using [spacepants/puppet-ds_389](https://github.com/spacepants/puppet-ds_389) (which is no longer under active development) until you are ready to migrate to an up-to-date version.

+### Migrating from spacepants module

+Version 2.x of this module contains migration tasks for users of [spacepants/puppet-ds_389](https://github.com/spacepants/puppet-ds_389).
+They will ensure that the replication status of suppliers, hubs and consumers is preserved.

 ## Development